top of page

 I hear it all the time:

 “I just need some advice.”
-“Tell me what to do.”

 But real therapy isn’t about handing you a script for your life.
 If advice alone could solve things, you’d already be there.
 Instead, therapy helps you reconnect with your own voice—your own values, your own clarity—so you can make decisions that truly align with who you are and what you want.